-Bedales School is holding a number of celebratory events and activities to mark its foundation 125 years ago in January 1893 by John Haden Badley (see news article).
+Bedales School held a number of celebratory events and activities to mark its foundation 125 years ago in January 1893 by John Haden Badley (see news article).

 Bedales 125 walk

 A centre-piece of the 125th celebrations was an ambitious 125 km five-day expedition for a group of students and teachers.
 The walkers hiked from the site of the old school, Lindfield, to the present site in Steep from Monday 25 - Friday 29 June.
 This journey, very much in the tradition of John Badley’s early camping expeditions, incorporated the Sussex Border Path, Monarch's Way and South Downs Way.
 Old Bedalians and parents were invited to join up with the group for parts of the walk along the route and could track the group’s progress via GPS tracker.

 - Concert on 6 February performed by pupils from Bedales, Dunhurst (Bedales Prep) and Dunannie (Bedales Pre-prep) to mark the re-opening of the school’s freshly refurbished Grade 1 listed Arts and Crafts Lupton Hall, built in 1911.